 [Example (2)] When working on a new code feature or bug fix, it is important to work in a branch forked from a development branch from the official distribution.
 These are the `develop`, `release/3.1.0`, and `feature/wg-release` branches.
 It is necessary to keep that forked branch abreast of any changes occurring in the reference branch, either by rebasing, merging, or cherry-picking the appropriate commits, before submitting any pull requests.
 Doing so regularly decreases the amount of work required to inspect the pull request and ensures all relevant code updates can be introduced with minimal risk of errors.

-[Example (2)] Any pull request introducing changes to the physics results of the code that would affect some of the provided reference examples must contain pointers to newly converged occurrences of these affected examples.
+[Example (2)] Any merge request introducing changes to the physics results of the code that would affect some of the provided reference examples must contain updated set (indcluding new ones added) of CI cases.
+We insist on reasonable code coverage with the CI.

 [Example (2)] When introducing a new switch or extending its functionality, a description of this switch must be added to the documentation files, within the same commit or pull request.
 Changes to the default values of switches (see Coding > General > rule 3) need to be explicitly mentioned in the commit message.

-Private branches are allowed, but should be kept under its own sub-folder structure (e.g. ‘private_uid_or_acronym/private_branch_name’)
+Private branches are allowed, but should be kept under its own sub-folder structure (e.g. ‘private_uid_or_acronym/private_branch_name’).
+We recommend to name the branches with initials like “DVB/my_new_idea” and select “delete branch” option by submitting the merge request.

-…
+Please commit often, even a few code lines.
+Also the merge requests should follow promptly – we should avoid long-term forking with painful effort on merging in the end.

 Log for changes (‘change_log.txt’ file)